ldss-project/docs/docs/services/game-service/index.md

     - URL: `game`
     - Input:
       ```yaml
-      game: {
-        configuration: {
+      gameConfiguration: {
-          time-contraint?: {                        # if not present, then the time constraint is "No Limit"
+          timeContraint?: {                        # if not present, then the time constraint is "No Limit"
-            type: move-limit | player-limit         # if present, the time constraint can be "Move Limit" or "Player Limit"
+            type: MoveLimit | PlayerLimit          # if present, the time constraint can be "Move Limit" or "Player Limit"
             time: Time
           }
-          private?: {                               # if not present, then the game is public
+          isPrivate: boolean                       # if true the game is private, otherwise it's public
-            gameId: string                          # the private game identifier
+          gameId?: string                          # the private game identifier
-          }
         }
       }
       ```